 \section{Abstract}

-Object-centric representation is an essential abstraction for physical reasoning and forward prediction.
-Most existing approaches learn this representation through extensive supervision (e.g., object class and bounding box) although such ground-truth information is not readily accessible in reality.
-To address this, we introduce KINet (Keypoint Interaction Network)---an end-to-end unsupervised framework to reason about object interactions in complex systems based on a keypoint representation.
+Object-centric representation is an essential abstraction for forward prediction.
+Most existing forward models learn this representation through extensive supervision (e.g., object class and bounding box) although such ground-truth information is not readily accessible in reality.
+To address this, we introduce KINet (Keypoint Interaction Network)---an end-to-end unsupervised framework to reason about object interactions based on a keypoint representation.
 Using visual observations, our model learns to associate objects with keypoint coordinates and discovers a graph representation of the system as a set of keypoint embeddings and their relations.
 It then learns an action-conditioned forward model using contrastive estimation to predict future keypoint states.
-By learning to perform physical reasoning in the keypoint space, our model automatically generalizes to scenarios with a different number of objects, and novel object geometries.
-Experiments demonstrate the effectiveness of our model to accurately perform forward prediction and learn plannable object-centric representations which can also be used in downstream model-based control tasks.
+By learning to perform physical reasoning in the keypoint space, our model automatically generalizes to scenarios with a different number of objects, novel backgrounds, and unseen object geometries.
+Experiments demonstrate the effectiveness of our model in accurately performing forward prediction and learning plannable object-centric representations for downstream robotic pushing manipulation tasks.